 Home to a collision of cultures, you can eat roti for breakfast and feast on fragrant curries for dinner; admire mosques in the morning and temples in the afternoon; and visit remote villages as well as towering skyscrapers – it’s all possible in Malaysia.

 Intrepid believes half the fun of experiencing a new country is getting there, and getting around once there!
 Where possible, Intrepid uses local transport options and traditional modes of transport - which usually carry less of an environmental impact, support small local operators and are heaps more fun.

-Depending on which trip you're on while in Malaysia, you may find yourself travelling by:
+Depending on which trip you're on while in Malaysia, you may find yourself traveling by:

-When travelling with us in Malaysia you may find yourself staying in a:
+When traveling with us in Malaysia you may find yourself staying in a:

 Most nationalities do not need visas to visit Malaysia as a tourist for up to three months.
 Please check with your relevant Malaysian embassy or consulate.

 Tipping isn’t expected in Malaysia.
 Some restaurants include a 10% service fee in bills.
 Feel free to leave a tip at restaurants or with taxi drivers if you’re feeling generous – it will be appreciated.